ArthurHovanesian/hangman/README.md

 13. - [x] Oh my god!
 The flickering 'A' from the title screen persists faintly on my screen.
 Did that damage my computer pixels?!?!
   - Ok it's gone

+14. - [ ] eslint not working with jsx.
+Showing fatal errors on = signs.
+Messing with eslintrc file only makes it worse.

 ## Ideas